Shape QA’s future together | Be a part of 2025 QA revolution

 Thanks to its Record-and-Playback features, any team member can easily capture test objects and record actions that simulate real users’ activity.
 This sequence can be re-executed in regression testing sessions, saving tremendous time compared to manual testing.

-Katalon Platform also supports running scripts on a wide range of devices, browsers, and testing environments, allowing QA teams to perform a lot of testing activities in just 1 place instead of having to spend time configuring environments and constantly switching tools.
+Katalon Platform also supports running scripts on a wide range of devices, browsers, and environments, allowing QA teams to perform a lot of testing activities in just 1 place instead of having to spend time configuring environments and constantly switching tools.

 execute test cases in Katalon Studio